sharonbrener/recipe-collection/recipe-template.md

 chillTime: ''
 assemblyTime: ''
 reheatTime: ''
-ingredients: |-
+ingredients: '
 <span class="ingredient-header">For the salad</span>
   ⅛ teaspoon
   ¼ tablespoon
   ⅓ cup
   ½ ⅔ ¾
-  A pinch of..."
+  A pinch of...'
 ---

 ### To prep